251027-Java/P2-feedback.fm-deployed/.jenkins/README.md

 just tunnel # Outputs a URL where we can access our Jenkins server
 ```

 This uses [localtunnel](https://github.com/localtunnel/localtunnel) to easily give us a way to send webhooks from GitHub to our server.

-1. Go to the GitHub repository where you want to utilize webhooks.
-2. Settings
-3. Webhooks
-4. Create a webhook
-   - Supply the URL outputted from `localtunnel` for `Payload URL` and append `/github-webhook/` to it.

-     It should look something like: `https://weak-beans-speak.loca.lt/github-webhook/`
-   - Change `Content type` to `application/json`
-   - Adjust `events` if necessary. `push` is usually enough for our needs.
+Similar tools exist that could also be used, such as [ngrok](https://ngrok.com/).
+Some others can be found [here](https://free-for.dev/#/?id=tunneling-webrtc-web-socket-servers-and-other-routers).

+Once you have the URL, your webhook URL that you enter in GitHub will look something like `https://weak-beans-speak.loca.lt/github-webhook/`.

 > [!WARNING]
 > There is a difference between `<url>/github-webhook/` and `<url>/github-webhook`.
 If you use `<url>/github-webhook`, you'll likely run into 302 status codes.
 See this [post](https://stackoverflow.com/a/51545557) on Stack Overflow.

-Similar tools exist that could also be used, such as [ngrok](https://ngrok.com/).
-Some others can be found [here](https://free-for.dev/#/?id=tunneling-webrtc-web-socket-servers-and-other-routers).